-1.1 When a Company goes into Members' Voluntary Liquidation, the costs of the proceedings are usually paid out of its assets.
+- 1.1 When a Company goes into Members' Voluntary Liquidation, the costs of the proceedings are paid out of its assets.
 A declaration of solvency is sworn by the directors indicating that the creditors will be paid in full with statutory interest from the Company's assets, with the remaining assets being distributed to the members.
 As a result, it is the members who have a direct interest in the level of costs, and in particular the remuneration of the Insolvency Practitioner appointed to act as Liquidator.
 The insolvency legislation recognises this interest by providing a mechanism for members to fix the basis of the Liquidator's fees.
-This guide is intended to help members be aware of their rights to approve and monitor fees, explains the basis on which fees are fixed and how members can seek information about expenses incurred by the Liquidator and challenge those they consider to be excessive.
+This guide is intended to help members be aware of their rights to approve and monitor fees, explains the basis on which fees are fixed and how members can seek information about expenses incurred by the Liquidator and challenge those they consider to be excessive. - 1.2 In addition to the insolvency legislation, Insolvency Practitioners also have to comply with various Statements of Insolvency Practice (SIP).
+SIP 9 deals with payments to office holders and their associates from an insolvency estate, and this Guide includes information about various disclosure requirements imposed on the Liquidator by SIP 9.
+However, the disclosure requirements of SIP 9 do not apply to Members' Voluntary Liquidations unless those paying the Liquidator's fees want the Liquidator to make such disclosure.